EligiaOfficial/docker-aur-cache/README.md

 2. `./build-packages.sh`

 It should now start building your packages, wait for this process to finish and then you can install the packages you configured.

+### Bind NGINX to port instead of Traefik
+While it's intended to be used with my Traefik container, it does increase the steps needed to get this application up and running, and it might not even be possible in certain situations.

+With a couple of modifications to the `docker-compose.yml` file you can skip the need for Traefik and a domain name, and just connect directly to a TCP port instead.

+1. Remove the entire `networks` section at the bottom, as we no longer need that external network.
+2. Remove the `labels` section from the `nginx` container.
+3. Remove the `traefik-reverse-proxy` network from the `nginx` container.
+4. Add a `ports` section to the `nginx` container and bind the port you want to use to `80` on the container.
+    - **Example:** `- 8080:80` to bind it to port `8080` on your host machine.

+It should now be accessible on your desired TCP port without having to set up my Traefik configuration as well.